Yamabe flow on manifolds with edges: Introduction and statement of the main result

 \subsection{Simple edge spaces}

-Let $\overline{M}$ be a compact stratified pseudomanifold, with top-dimensional open and dense stratum $M$ and a single lower-dimensional stratum $B$, which is a compact smooth manifold, by the axioms on the differential and topological structure of stratified spaces.
+The subsequent discussion of simple edge spaces follows closely the presentation in \cite{MazVer:ATO}.
+Consider a compact stratified pseudomanifold $\overline{M}$, with the top-dimensional open and dense stratum $M$ and a single lower-dimensional stratum $B$, which is a compact smooth manifold by the axioms on the differential and topological structure of stratified spaces.